m-aarab/DMDprojector-raydiscretizer/README.md

 ## Technical Implementation

-TOML-driven projector ray discretization utility for generating proprietary `.ry` files.
+TOML-driven projector ray discretization utility for generating custom text `.ry` files.

 This repository is designed to be usable in two ways: